Umuzi-org/ACN-syllabus/content/projects/oop/bank-accounts/part-2/_index.md

 ---
-title: Bank accounts - part 2
+_db_id: 960
+content_type: project
+flavours:
+- any_language
+from_repo: projects/oop/bank-accounts/part-1
 prerequisites:
   hard:
   - projects/oop/bank-accounts/part-1
-content_type: project
 submission_type: continue_repo
-from_repo: projects/oop/bank-accounts/part-1
-flavours:
-- any_language
+title: Bank accounts - part 2
 ---

 In the last part of this project you created a BankAccount, now it is time to create a Bank.